-Using the above equations, maximum predicted wake heights are calculated for varying ship speeds assuming a ship of 150 m length and 10 m draft.
+Using the above equations, maximum predicted wake heights are calculated for varying ship speeds assuming a ship of 200 m length and 10 m draft.
 For Roberts Bay and Melville Sound, a water depth of 32 m is used (average water depth in Melville Sound, slightly less than the 36 m average water depth in Roberts Bay) and for Bathurst Inlet, a water depth of 61 m (average water depth in northern Bathurst Inlet).
-Ship shape parameters are set to a typical 20,000 DWT (deadweight tonnage) vessel with a blunt bow, and are varied to simulate "average" or "streamlined vessels" of the same dimensions (Figures 8.5-1 and 8.5-2).
+Ship shape parameters are set to a medium range tanker (25,000 to 45,000 DWT; deadweight tonnage) with a blunt bow, and are varied to simulate "average" or "streamlined vessels" of the same dimensions (Figures 8.5-1 and 8.5-2).
 Wake height is influenced by vessel speed and the shape of the ship.
-The blunt bow vessel generated an estimated wake height of about 0.7 m in Roberts Bay and Melville Sound, and 0.6 m in northern Bathurst Inlet at a "maximum" speed of 15 knots.
-This decreased to 0.2 m at 5 km from the sailing line at both water depths (Figures 8.5-1 and 8.5-2).
-Wakes are predicted to be mitigated substantially by a relatively modest reduction in ship speed; the bulk carrier operating at the more typical 10 knots would theoretically generate a wake of only 0.04 m in Roberts Bay and Melville Sound or 0.03 m in Bathurst Inlet at one ship length from the sailing line, declining to 0.01 m at 5 km at both water depths.
+The blunt bow vessel generated an estimated wake height of about 0.38 m in Roberts Bay and Melville Sound, and 0.32 m in northern Bathurst Inlet at a "maximum" speed of 15 knots.
+This decreased to less than 0.2 m at 2 km from the sailing line at both water depths (Figures 8.5-1 and 8.5-2).
+Wakes are predicted to be mitigated substantially by a relatively modest reduction in ship speed; the bulk carrier operating at the more typical 10 knots would theoretically generate a wake of only 0.014 m in Roberts Bay and Melville Sound or 0.009 m in Bathurst Inlet at one ship length from the sailing line.

-Modelled Wake Heights Generated by Ships in Roberts Bay and Melville Sound.
+Modelled Wake Heights Generated by Ships in Roberts Bay and Melville Sound